mit-orcd/orcd-docs-edit/docs/recipes/openclaw-engaging.md

 ## Step 4: Launch the Web Dashboard

 The web dashboard provides a browser-based chat interface for interacting with your agent.

+!!! important "No GPU needed"
+    The gateway is a lightweight Node.js server — it needs only **1 CPU and 4 GB RAM**.
+Do **not** request a GPU partition.
+GPU nodes are a scarce shared resource and provide no benefit here.
+The default partition works perfectly.

 The 1-click launcher submits the SLURM job, waits for it to start, and prints the SSH tunnel command and dashboard URL:

 ```bash